 Also known as: engine hesitation, engine sputtering, auto stumbling, auto hesitation

-Mechanical horsepower is the amount of energy produced by a vehicle’s engine, and is generally defined 745.7 watts, or the equivalent to moving 550 foot-pounds per second.
+Mechanical horsepower is the amount of energy produced by a vehicle’s engine, and is generally defined at 745.7 watts, or the equivalent to moving 550 foot-pounds per second.
 Horsepower originally compared the output of steam engines with that of draft horses.

 Also known as: HP, mechanical horsepower, car horsepower, imperial horsepower, vehicle horsepower, electrical horsepower, hp